sloveland/golden-mile/README.md

 A level-up dungeon for learning to make basic web apps.

 ## The Quest ##
+Make a product using each of the following APIs and host them on Github.
+The product should:

+* Be device agnostic (work on all web-enabled devices)
+* Use progressive enhancement (works with pure HTML, enhanced with further CSS/JS, etc.)

 ### Front End ###
 Build the front-end mockup for the app, enhancing it further with each step: